-Is Stronger Than ?
+Is Margarita Stronger Than Beer?

-When it comes to comparing the strength of alcoholic beverages, it's important to consider the content and serving size.
-In this case, we have a typical 12oz beer with 6% ABV and a 5oz glass of with 12% ABV.
+When it comes to comparing the strength of alcoholic beverages, it's important to consider the alcohol content and serving size.
+In this case, we have a typical 12oz beer with 6% ABV and a 5oz glass of wine with 12% ABV.
 But what about the margarita?
 Let's dive into the details.

 Alcohol Content: